laravel/forge-docs/1.0/introduction.md

 - `159.203.161.246`
 - `159.203.163.240`

-You can also access the IP addresses at [https://forge.laravel.com/ips-v4.txt](https://forge.laravel.com/ips-v4.txt).
+You can also access the IP addresses via the following URL: [https://forge.laravel.com/ips-v4.txt](https://forge.laravel.com/ips-v4.txt).
 This is particulary useful if you intend on automating your network or firewall infrastructure.

 :::warning IP Address Changes